 Early Marauders were particularly vulnerable after damage to the hydraulic system.
 When enemy fire holed the system, pressure dropped, gravity and airflow forced the bomb bay doors open, and the resulting drag slowed the bomber down and made it easy prey for fighters.

-The NASM B-26B-25-MA nicknamed "Flak Bait" (AAF serial number 41-31173) survived 207 operational missions over Europe, more than any other American aircraft during World War II (A de Havilland Mosquito B. Mk.
+The NASM B-26B-25-MA nicknamed "Flak-Bait" (AAF serial number 41-31773) survived 207 operational missions over Europe, more than any other American aircraft during World War II (A de Havilland Mosquito B. Mk.
 IX bomber completed 213 missions but this aircraft was destroyed in a crash at Calgary Airport in Canada, two days after V-E Day, see NASM D. H. 98 Mosquito).
-Workers at the Baltimore factory completed "Flak Bait" in April 1943 and a crew flew it to England.
+Workers at the Baltimore factory completed "Flak-Bait" in April 1943 and a crew flew it to England.
 The AAF assigned it to the 449th Bombardment Squadron, 322nd Bombardment Group (nicknamed the 'Annihilators'), and gave the bomber the fuselage identification codes "PN-O." Lt.
-James J. Farrell of Greenwich, Connecticut, flew more missions in "Flak Bait" than any other pilot.
+James J. Farrell of Greenwich, Connecticut, flew more missions in "Flak-Bait" than any other pilot.
 He named the bomber after "Flea Bait," his brother's nickname for the family dog.

 The first crew returned to the United States in July 1944, and the airplane was assigned to Lt.
 Graydon K. Eubank of San Antonio, Texas.
 Soon afterward, the bomber was reassigned to Lt.
 Henry "Hank" Bozarth of Shreveport, Louisiana.
 "Everybody was afraid of the damn thing," remembers McDonald Darnell, Jr., Bozarth's radio operator, "but she always got back for us.
 We always had faith in her."

 Few Marauders survive today.
 One is preserved at the Air Force Museum, Dayton, Ohio, and another can be seen at the Musée de l'Air.
-Because it has a special history, General Henry H. "Hap" Arnold selected "Flak Bait" to include in a collection of World War II aircraft from different countries that the general set aside for the National Aeronautical Collection.
+Because it has a special history, General Henry H. "Hap" Arnold selected "Flak-Bait" to include in a collection of World War II aircraft from different countries that the general set aside for the National Aeronautical Collection.
 The Air Force transferred the bomber to the National Air Museum in May 1949 but it was not moved to the suburbs of Washington, D. C., until 1960.
-The original paint is still bright, but more than a thousand patched flak holes bear witness to the fact that this famous Marauder was indeed appropriately named.
+More than a thousand patched flak holes bear witness to the fact that this famous Marauder was indeed appropriately named.